 No.2 – Not all men are gender biased in the film industry

 One of our earlier posts looked into some of the stupidest things said to women in the industry and whilst I knew there was an aspect of sexism within the industry I never realised just how bad it was.
-I’ve been on sets before for smaller projects where men have been directing and I’m glad to say I’ve yet to experience it first hand but that doesn’t mean that it doesn’t happen and it’s happening in the higher ranks of the industry which is quite alarming.
+I’ve been on sets before for smaller projects where men have been directing and I’m glad to say I’ve yet to experience it first hand, but that doesn’t mean that it doesn’t happen and it’s happening in the higher ranks of the industry, which is quite alarming.
 But this isn’t reflective of all men in the industry in fact earlier in our campaign we read an article from actor David Oyelowoo calling for more women in be in the industry, “The population is 50/50 men and women why should it be below 10% of women behind the screen.”
-And there are other men who are calling for equality too.

 No.3 – People are ready for change